ctripcorp/SQLlin/README.md

 ![sqllin-architecture](sqllin-architecture.png)

-SQLlin has two major parts: _sqllin-dsl_ and _sqllin-driver_.
-The _sqllin-driver_ is a common multiplatform SQLite low-level API, most of the time it is not recommended to use it directly.
-The _sqllin-dsl_ is the SQL statements DSL implementation and based on _sqllin-driver_.
+SQLlin has 3 major parts: _sqllin-dsl_, _sqllin-driver_ and _sqllin-processor_.
+The _sqllin-driver_ is a set of common multiplatform SQLite low-level
+APIs, most of the time it is not recommended to use it directly.
+The _sqllin-dsl_ is DSL implementations for SQL statements, it based on

-The _sqllin-processor_ uses KSP to process annotations and generate code for use with _sqllin-dsl_.
+_sqllin-driver_.
+The _sqllin-processor_ uses KSP to process annotations and generate code for using with _sqllin-dsl_.

 You can learn how to use _sqllin-dsl_ in these documentations: